General Information - For Educators - Advanced Resources

 - Animals Between the Sand Grains - Meiofauna.
 In this lab activity, students will observe the minute animals that live between sand grains.
-The activity includes a list of materials, procedures, and discussion... (more info)
+The activity includes a list of materials, procedures, and discussion... ( This site may be offline. )

 - Dry Up Baby!
 Anhydrobiosis.
 This lab activity offers students an exploration into the survival mechanisms of organisms inhabiting the extreme environmental conditions of the Polar Regions.
 Students will design experiments using Tardigrades and Rotifers to expand their knowledge and understanding of normal behavior followed by experiments to explore anhydrobiosis, an adaptation of psychrophiles.
 The resource, available in both HTML and PDF, includes a teacher preparation activity, teaching sequence, and reproducible student master sheets. (more info)

 - Hunting Bears with a Microscope.
 In this online activity, students use lichens and tardigrades (water bears) to investigate their use as bioindicators of key air pollutants.
 When lichens are... (more info)

 - Life in Extreme Environments - Who is on Top in the Food Chain?.
 This online lesson plan contains instructions for an experiment that teaches students about the feeding rates of Rotifers and/or Tardigrades.
 Students will use... (more info)